valtech-sd/iaapa-game-rules-engine/README.md

 ### The server is running, now what?

-With the server running, you can send UDP signals
+With the server running, you can send UDP signals.

 ### How to Run the Simulator Tools